mahynski/latex-jam/README.md

 ### Templates

-You can start from scratch or find lots of useful template on the internet.
+You can start from scratch or find lots of useful templates on the internet.
 Here are a few suggestions to get started.
+Download one and place it in the `docs/` directory to get started.

 * [Overleaf LaTeX templates](https://www.overleaf.com/latex/templates)
 * [LaTeX Templates: a part of creodocs](https://www.latextemplates.com/)

 # Structure

-docs/ - Contains .tex files you can edit. cls/ - Contains any specialized class (.cls) files for different .tex files. img/ - Place images like headshots or signatures here. pdf/ - PDF files will be saved here.
+* `docs/` - Contains .tex files you can edit.
+* `cls/` - Contains any specialized class (.cls) files for different .tex files.
+* `img/` - Place images like headshots or signatures here.
+* `pdf/` - PDF files will be saved here.

 # Citation